 Have you ever noticed that all three of the major summer holidays are patriotic ones?
 Not sure how that happened but during the summer we see a lot of red, white, and blue!
 And a lot of outdoor barbecues, backyard bashes, and parties designed to beat the heat!
 These patriotic party games, party hacks, and party planning tips will help you throw the best summer party ever!

-I’ve put together some tips, tricks, hacks, and of course 4th of July party games to make throwing a bash for any of the big three “summer” events easier.
+I’ve put together some tips, tricks, hacks, and of course 4th of July party games (that are more active than this 4th of July bingo game) to make throwing a bash for any of the big three “summer” events easier.
 Make sure to read the entire post, the games are toward the end in all of their glory, old glory that is.

 The Entertainment and Bulk Shopping Refrigerator and Freezer